 Goodwill is not amortized but tested for impairment on an annual basis and between annual tests whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-Goodwill is tested for impairment at the reporting unit level, which is defined as an operating segment, or one level below the operating segment.
-We operate in one operating segment, which is our only reporting unit.
+Goodwill is tested for impairment at

 We test for an indication of goodwill impairment on October 1st of each year or when indicators of impairment exist.
 A significant amount of judgment is involved in determining if an indicator of impairment has occurred.
 We perform a qualitative assessment to determine whether the existence of events or circumstances leads to a determination that it is more likely than not the fair value of the reporting units is less than its carrying amount.
-Qualitative factors that we consider include macroeconomics conditions such as geographical location and fluctuations in foreign exchange, industry and market conditions, financial performance, a significant adverse change in legal factors or in the business climate, unanticipated competition, entity-specific events and share price trends.
-If, based on the qualitative assessment, it is determined that it is more likely than not the fair value of the reporting unit is less than its carrying amount, then a quantitative test is performed and an impairment loss is recognized in an amount equal to the excess of the carrying value over the fair value of the reporting unit, limited to the total amount of goodwill allocated to that reporting unit
+Qualitative factors that we consider include macroeconomics conditions, such as geographical location and fluctuations in foreign exchange, industry and market conditions, financial performance, a significant adverse change in legal factors or in the business climate, unanticipated competition, entity-specific events and share price trends.
+If, based on the qualitative assessment, it is determined that it is more likely than not the fair value of the reporting unit is test is performed and an impairment loss is recognized in an amount equal to the earrying value over the fair value of the reporting unit, limited to the total amount of goodwill allocated to that reporting unit

 During the year, we experienced a decline in our stock price and market capitalization that represented an indicator of impairment as the observed declines were substantial and sustained.
-Increasing interest rates also impacted the Company's weighted cost of capital, the company-specific risk premium, and its debt-free net working capital needs, of which all attributed to additional indicators of impairment.
+Increasing interest rates also impacted the Company's weighted cost of capital, the company specific risk premium, and its debt-free net working capital needs, of which all attributed to additional indicators of impairment.
 As such, we performed qualitative and quantitative goodwill impairment tests during the third and fourth quarters.

-At the end of the fourth quarter, we concluded that the carrying value of our reporting unit exceeded its estimated fair value and recorded a goodwill impairment loss of \$58.1 million.
+At the end of the fourth quarter, we concluded that the carrying value of our reporting unit exceeded its estimated fair value and recorded a goodwill impairment loss of 558.1 million.
 The fair value of goodwill was estimated by equally weighing the results of the income approach and the market approach.
 When performing the income approach, the projected financial information and discount rate were developed using market participant-based assumptions.
 The cash-flow projections were based on a 12-year financial forecast developed by management that included revenue projections, capital spending trends, and investment in working capital to support anticipated revenue growth, which are updated at least annually and reviewed by management.
-The selected discount rate considered the risk and nature of the respective cash flows, and the rates of return market participants would require investing their capital in our reporting unit.
-The key assumptions used in the impairment analysis included long term growth rate of 3.5% and revenue growth rate margins ranging from 5.6% to 23.7%, a discount rate of 20% and market factors such as earnings multiples from comparable publicly traded companies.
-Fair value determinations require considerable judgment and are sensitive to changes in underlying assumptions and factors.
+The selected discount rate considered the risk and nature of the respective cash flows, and the rates of return market participants would require investing their capital is out reporting unit.
+The key assumptions used in the impairment natalysis included long term growth rate venue growth mate margins ranging from 5.6% to 23.7%, a discount rate ensistive to changes in underlying assumptions and factors.
 As a result, there can be no assurance that the estimates and assumptions made for the purposes of the impairment tests will prove to be an accurate prediction of the future.